Managing family responsibilities

 We recognise that sometimes family commitments may make it difficult to meet work responsibilities.
 We offer the following benefits to help you with your family responsibilities.

 We offer paid or unpaid leave for the birth (or adoption or fostering) of a child.
 This is on top of Australian government entitlements.
 Eligibility requirements apply.
+Full details are outlined in the UON Parental Leave Booklet.

 Partners of primary carers can take two weeks paid leave for the birth (or adoption or fostering) of a child.
 This is on top of Australian government entitlements.
 Eligibility requirements apply.
+Full details are outlined in the UON Parental Leave Booklet.

 Staff other than casuals can take up to 25 days of paid personal leave a year which includes carers leave to look after sick children or family members.